Tradition

 The list of winning horses ranges from the Hungarian wonder mare Kincsem (1877/1878/1879) to Oleander (1927/1928/1929), who also won three times, Acatenango (1986/1987), the three-time galloper of the year, and Arc winners Danedream (2011/2012) and Torquator Tasso (2021).

-Test for the Arc
+Springboard to the Arc

-In recent years, the Grand Prix of Baden has increasingly developed into a preparatory race for the Prix de l'Arc de Triomphe.
+In recent years, the Grand Prix of Baden has increasingly established itself as an important preparatory competition for the legendary Prix de l'Arc de Triomphe - the most important gallop race in the world.